Koficodeit/HTML-CSS-Project/Mini - Task/Forms/Multi-Step Form/Readm.md

 ## **Technologies Used**

-- `HTML`: Structured the form structure with inputs, labels, and validation attributes.
+- `HTML`: For structuring the form and implementing input validation.

-- `CSS`: Styled the form, added interactivity, and ensured responsive design using Flexbox.

-- `Font Awesome`: Added icons for input fields and buttons
+- `CSS`: For styling, animations, and controlling step transitions.

 <Feel free to contribute, suggest improvements, or report any issues! ✨🚀